(214) 390-7947 (Overseas Callers)

 Why should I pay to volunteer abroad?

 Paying to volunteer abroad can seem pretty odd at first, especially if you are a first-time volunteer making a trip overseas.
 When you take a closer look, though, it makes perfect sense.
 The life-changing volunteer program you want to join couldn’t be run without the fees paid by its volunteers, and they also have to house you, feed you, train you, and supervise you.
-In addition, IFRE is a non-profit organization that makes absolutely no money off of its programs.
+In addition, IFRE is a non-profit organization that makes absolutely no money from its programs.
 We only charge enough to sustain projects and rely completely on your application fee to pay our operational costs.

 Why are IFRE’s fees so much more affordable than other volunteer organizations?